 Join an enthusiastic, supportive circle.
 Be part of, and participate in, an exciting network of fibre artisans.
-Work with the HWSDA to meet their objectives. (left: Indigo pieces drying from Gail Anderson-Palm's mini workshop at the HWSDA 2014 Conference)
+Work with the HWSDA to meet their objectives. (left: closeup of fabric woven by Marijane Rose shown at the Juired Show for the HWSDA 2014 Conference)

 "To foster and promote the development of fine craft in the Province of Alberta for both amateur and professional craftspeople."